r3g31rk/auto_mailer/README.md

 # auto_mailer

-Automated email sender built with Python
+Automated email sender (from a protonmail account only) built with Python

 # Requirements & dependencies